October

 In every single test pair, the AI assigned the same recommendation label to both candidates.
 Changing only the candidate’s name — to signal a different gender or ethnicity — had zero effect on the hiring recommendation.

 Our scoring uses a 1–100 integer scale.
-Because the AI scores are highly consistent (standard deviation of just 0.5–0.6 points), even trivial absolute differences of 0.1–0.2 points produce non-negligible Cohen's d values.
-A d of 0.354, for example, represents a real-world difference of just 0.2 points on a 100-point scale — a fraction of a single point that has zero practical impact on any candidate outcome.
+Because the AI scores are highly consistent (standard deviation of just 0.5–0.6 points), even trivial absolute differences of 0.1–0.2 points produce non-negligible Cohen’s d values.
+A d of 0.354 represents a real-world difference of just 0.2 points on a 100-point scale — a fraction of a single point with zero practical impact on any candidate outcome.
 The 100% recommendation consistency (400/400 identical labels) confirms this.

 Gender0.219Small0.1 pts / 100None